 Applying to be an Appointee - UK and International

 We always welcome applications from those who have not worked with us before and those who wish to return after a period away from us.
 If you are interested in becoming an Appointee, please read this information.

 Why would you?

 Joining SQA’s Appointee team is a highly valued part of the education and training system in Scotland.
 Around 15,000 teaching professionals and specialists support SQA operations annually.
 Their professional input defines and supports the development, assessment and quality assurance of our qualifications.
 So why do people do it?
 Well, the benefits of working with SQA are:

 - Professional Development – You will be involved at the heart of our operation and gain an insight into assessment and quality assurance techniques that will underpin your professional and career development.

-Improved Skills - The skills you learn with SQA will support your students in their learning and developments.
+- Improved Skills - The skills you learn with SQA will support your students in their learning and development.

 - Confidence – be in a position to help your colleagues implement and understand SQA processes.

 - Satisfaction – the satisfaction of delivering high quality assessments and standards, and of taking this knowledge with you to improve your students’ results.

 - Rewards – We will pay you for your commitment and effort!